Filter Content

 - 7:30pm Show: Year 3, Year 4, and Year 5/6 students

 Please note: Year 4/5/6 students perform in both shows.
-If you plan to attend both performances, you’ll need a ticket for each session.
+If you’re attending both performances, a ticket is required for each session.

-Costume and performance details are posted on your child’s ClassDojo page – please check regularly for updates as they differ across year levels.
+Costume and performance details have been posted on your child’s ClassDojo page.
+Please check for year-level updates.

-Thank you for your ongoing support – we can’t wait to share this magical event with our school community next term!
+Thank you for your continued support – we can’t wait to share this magical event with you in a few weeks time!!!

 Ms. Rose Butera- Arts Specialist Teacher